fcdoc/doc/en/flashduty/integration_guide/alert_integration/custom_alert_integration_guide.md

 ## FAQs
 ---

-<details><summary>Why didn't I receive the alert Flashduty !?</summary><h4> exist Flashduty</h4><ol><li> Check if the integration shows **the latest event time** ?
-If not, it means Flashduty has not received the push, and your system will be prioritized directly.</li><li> If you are using **shared integration** , first confirm whether you have configured **routing rules** .
-If you do not set routing rules, the system will directly reject new pushes because there is no collaboration space to receive your alerts.
-In this case, just configure the routing rules directly to the space you want.</li></ol><h4> in your system</h4><ol><li> Confirm that the address you requested exactly matches the address in the integration details.</li><li> Confirm that your service can access the external network api.flashcat.cloud domain name.
-If not, you first need to open an external network for server , or separately enable external network access for the Flashduty domain name.</li><li> Print the response result of the Flashduty service to see if there is clear information.</li></ol><p> If the root cause of the problem is still not found after performing the above steps, please contact us **with the request_id in the request response** .</p></details>
+|+| Why have I not received any alerts in Flashduty?

+    #### In Flashduty

+    1. Verify if the integration displays the **Latest Event Time**?
+If it does not, this indicates that Flashduty has not received the push, and you should check your system first.
+    2. If you are using a **Shared Integration**, first ensure you have set up **Routing Rules**.
+Without routing rules, the system will reject new pushes directly, as there is no collaboration space to handle your alerts.
+In such cases, simply configure the routing rules to your desired space.

+    #### In your system

+    1. Confirm that the requested address matches exactly with the address in the integration details.
+    2. Confirm that your service can access the external api.flashcat.cloud domain name.
+If not, you first need to open an external network for the server, or separately enable external network access for Flashduty's domain name.
+    3. Print the response result from the Flashduty service to check for any clear information.

+    If the root cause of the issue is still not identified after following the above steps, please contact us **with the request_id from the response**.